dalacost/strava_hack_tools/README.md

 ### join_gpx_strava_files.py

-a fast way to join a lot of GPX files downloaded from mapillary if you use download_gpx_from_sequences.py , this is your second step for join  all in just one file.
+a fast way to join a lot of GPX files downloaded from strava if you use strava_traces_downloader.py , this is your second step for join  all in just one file.

     python join_gpx_strava_files.py [gpx_directory] [outputfile.gpx]